sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/02 - Some Sort of Isekai/02 Figuring Yourself Out.md

 "I'm (Y/N).
 It's a pleasure."

-"Likewise, (Name).
+"Likewise.
 Lin, this young traveller is visiting Hyrule and wishes to see the sights.
 What say you if we paid them to take a letter up to your friend in Kakariko Village?"

 Lin smiled.
 "I think that's a great idea.
 I would only have to write it first."

 "Of course.
-(Name), would you be so kind as to do that for us on your way?"
+(Y/N), would you be so kind as to do that for us on your way?"

 "Gladly."
 You beamed.
 "Thank you so much."